GET YOUR FREE RENTAL PRICE ANALYSIS

 5. Move-in Checklist

-Tenants should be given a detailed move-in checklist documenting the property’s condition.
+Tenants should be given a detailed move-in checklist documenting the rental’s condition.
 This protects both parties and ensures transparency about damages, preventing disputes at the end of the tenancy.

 Virginia Tenant Rights and Responsibilities